eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-05-26-release-process/README.md

 ## Decision

-To streamline our release process, we will split it into two manually triggered workflows:

-**Draft Release** - responsible for all release preparations and for creating the release branch.

-**Release** - responsible for performing the actual release based on the release branch.
+To harmonize the release process, all releases will be based solely on `release/*` branches.
+We will no longer create or use separate `bugfix/*` branches for release purposes, nor will we cut releases directly from `main`.
+In other words, there will be no distinction between bugfix and release branches — everything intended for a release must reside in a `release/*` branch.

+Additionally, draft releases can now be triggered from a specific commit SHA, and the version type will be selected from predefined options (`RC` as the default, `bugfix`, or `official release`) instead of entering a free-text version.

 ## Rationale

-- **Flexibility:** We can now prepare a release branch from any commit SHA, not just `main`.
+- **Flexibility:** We can now prepare a release branch from commit SHA, not just `HEAD`.
-- **Clarity:** All tests and changes for a given release reside in its dedicated branch, making them easy to locate.
-- **Simplicity:** Eliminates unnecessary pull requests against `main` and run tests prematurely during the GitHub Release.
+- **Cohesion:** Every release — whether a bugfix or a official version — will start from a `release/*` branch, providing a single branching pattern for all release work.
+- **Simplicity:** The draft releases workflow will now use predefined version-type options (`RC`, `bugfix`, or `official release`) instead of a free-text entry, minimizing confusion and input errors.

 ## Approach